 It is not known when Harry was badly wounded, but he was evacuated from Gallipoli and on board the hospital ship HMHS Euripides, bound for Alexandria, when he died of his wounds at sea on 18th August 1915.
 It is assumed that he was buried at sea.

 Harry’s death was reported in the Macclesfield Courier of 11th September, 1915:

 “News has been received by Mr and Mrs Nield, of 10 Chapel Street, that their son, Lance-Corporal Harry Nield, has died from wounds sustained whilst fighting in the Dardanelles.
 He died on the boat on his way to Alexandria.
 Lance-Corporal Nield, who was 19 years of age, was called up on mobilisation at the outbreak of war, and after a course of training he was drafted to the Dardanelles with his regiment.
 Previous to enlisting he was employed at Mr Carlisle’s paper mill.
 He was a regular attender of St George’s School.”

 Lance Corporal Harry Nield has no known grave and is commemorated on Panel Ref.
 75 to 77 on the Helles Memorial in Turkey.
 The Commonwealth War Graves Commission holds casualty details for L/Cpl Harry Nield.

-In Macclesfield, L/Cpl Harry Nield is commemorated on the Park Green, Town Hall, St Michael’s Church, St George’s Church, and St Peter’s Church war memorials, and the Brunswick Wesleyan Chapel and Ancient Order of Foresters rolls of honour.
+In Macclesfield, L/Cpl Harry Nield is commemorated on the Park Green, Town Hall, St Michael’s Church, St George’s Church, and St Peter’s Church war memorials, and the Brunswick Wesleyan Methodist Church and Ancient Order of Foresters rolls of honour.

 The floral tributes laid when the Macclesfield Park Green War Memorial was unveiled on 21st September 1921 included one with the words “In affectionate remembrance of our dear cousins, Harry Nield and Fred Nield.”